 The Korematsu Lecture series was started in 2000 by a group of NYU law students who wished to create a lecture series in honor of Japanese internment challenger Fred Korematsu.
 The lecture provides a forum to address Asian American perspectives on the law and to honor Asian Americans who have substantially contributed to the development of the law while challenging the status quo.

-This year’s Korematsu Lecture will be held on April 1, 2014 at 7:00 p.m., Vanderbilt Hall, Greenberg Lounge.
-To RSVP, see the Calendar entry here.
+This year’s Korematsu Lecture will be held on March 31, 2015 at 6:00 p.m., Vanderbilt Hall, Greenberg Lounge.
+To RSVP, click here.